Smoked Corned Beef

 How Long To Smoke Corned Beef

-Depending on the size of your corned beef, you should smoke it for about 6-8 hours total.
+Smoking time will depend on the size of your corned beef, but you should expect to smoke it for about 6-8 hours total.
 The first 3-4 hours will be uncovered, directly on the grill grates, followed by another 3-4 hours covered in a pan of liquid, like broth.
-Corned beef is done when it reaches an internal temperature of 200° F
+Corned beef is done when it reaches an internal temperature of 203° F

 Corned Beef is very forgiving with temperature but I have found that setting your smoker to 250° F is the sweet spot.